cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Xvfb

 When running on Linux, Cypress needs an X11 server; otherwise it spawns its own X11 server during the test run.
-When running several Cypress instances in parallel, the spawning of multiple X11 servers at once can lock them all.
-In this case, you can start the X11 server just once yourself, then pass the server address to each Cypress instance using `DISPLAY` variable.
+When running several Cypress instances in parallel, the spawning of multiple X11 servers at once can cause problems for some of them.
+In this case, you can separately start a single X11 server and pass the server's address to each Cypress instance using `DISPLAY` variable.

 First, spawn the X11 server in the background at some port, for example `:99`.
 If you have installed `xvfb` on Linux or if you are using one of our Docker images from {% url cypress-docker-images https://github.com/cypress-io/cypress-docker-images %}, the tools below should be available.